 I thoroughly enjoy all the aspects of my job and find it most rewarding to see the results of a happy and contented resident following the big decision that they have had to make to join us.

-My job is to organise and provide a varied programme of activities for Richmond Painswick Village with the help of two part-time Recreational Therapists.
-On a day-to-day basis this includes speaking to residents, relatives, friends of residents and staff, to ensure full knowledge of the residents likes, dislikes, interests and abilities.
-I deliver activity sessions within the village such as exercises, quizzes, memory sessions, singer & musician visits, animal/bird visits, speakers, theatre shows, demonstrations, arts and crafts, reading, poetry, film, a large variety of trips around the county for recreation, shopping, meals etc.
+My job is to organise and provide a varied programme of activities for the residents of Richmond Painswick Village.
+On a day-to-day basis this includes speaking to residents, relatives and staff, to ensure full knowledge of the residents likes, dislikes, interests and abilities.
+We deliver activity sessions within the village such as exercises, quizzes, memory sessions, singer & musician visits, animal/bird visits, speakers, theatre shows, demonstrations, arts and crafts, reading, poetry, film, a large variety of trips around the county for recreation, shopping and meals etc.

-I produce a weekly leaflet and a monthly newsletter to promote the planned programme and encourage involvement.
-We regularly organise a themed supper club and events based on local holidays and traditions as well as getting the residents and staff to participate in fund-raising events for local and national charities.
-We also ensure that we play an active part in the village of Painswick and work closely with the primary school as well as local clubs and societies.
+We produce a weekly leaflet and a monthly newsletter to promote the planned programme and encourage involvement.
+We get the residents and staff to participate in fund-raising events for local and national charities.

 Head of Maintenance